mq1n/NoMercy/README.md

 * Block suspend access to our kernel threads from System(4) process
 * Split handle owner system apps(csrss, lsass, pcasvc) accesses
 * Scan unloaded drivers(MmUnloadedDriver-MmLastUnloadedDriver) Also manipulation check just like list is it null, list is filled with fake modules(time ranges)
-* Manually iterate all drivers inside memory an check their integritys
 * Hook & Analyse IRP_MJ_CREATE calls

 ### TODO WebAPI Features;